-Moving the fifth wheel is a simple procedure.
-There are a few important steps involved in transferring weight from the drive axles to steering axle, successfully.
+It's pretty simple to slide the fifth wheel on a big rig.
+There are a few important steps involved in moving the fifth wheel, in order to transfer weight from the drive axles to steering axle, successfully.

-If a truck driver isn't familiar with the method of moving the 5th wheel on his tractor trailer, he can easily damage the tractor when maneuvering in tight spaces.
+If a truck driver isn't familiar with the method of moving the 5th wheel on his rig, he can easily damage it when maneuvering in tight spaces, so this is an essential skill for a trucker to learn.

 This will make the adjustment easier on the truck, but yet not add so much ground pressure to the landing gear, that the legs begin to lift the drives off the ground and the truck looses traction.
 The trailer brakes must be locked.